-If you have a fault with your insulin pump, please contact the manufacturer’s technical helpline directly for advice.
+If you have a fault with your insulin pump or continuous glucose monitors (CGM), please contact the manufacturer’s technical helpline directly for advice.

 Supplies for blood glucose meters can be obtained from your GP (if a prescription item) or the meter company (if a non-prescription item).
 These supplies are not routinely available from the Diabetes Resource Centre.

 Monitoring diaries can be obtained from your GP practice, meter company or when you attend a diabetes clinic appointment.

 Replacement insulin pens are available on prescription from your GP.
 We advise you to have a spare in case of emergencies.

 We give patients the chance to participate in national and international research trials.
 The aim of these trials is to improve knowledge and treatment of diabetes.
 Some studies such as prevention trials even provide an opportunity for relatives of patients to get involved with research.

 You may be approached by the Team and asked if you’d like to participate in a trial.
 Participation is completely voluntary and is never undertaken without formal consent.
 Declining to take part in research studies will not affect your care.

 Please feel free to ask if you are eligible to take part in any trials.

 Our trials include: